ebeninca/fip16/README.md

 ## Issues:

+- Reserving extra slots in league's Ranking tables is needed when the continental competition guarantees slot for the last champion, otherwise TBD will happen.
-- Other Leagues screen crashing on ENGL when you're playing in a league of other continent
+- Other Leagues screen crashing on ENGL when you're playing in a league of other continent (problem exists in the fip16 v62 CAF original)
-- MLS using world cup dates, decided to not change for now because the game is doing different calendar compared with the data CM16 shows.
+- MLS using world cup dates, decided to not change for now because the game is doing different calendar compared with the data CM16 shows

-- Getting 2 best teams from a CUP cause TBD after the first season, in the first season the Rankings table makes it work
+- Getting 2 best teams from a LEAGUE/CUP which has Final game cause TBD after the first season, in the first season the Rankings table makes it work, maybe the same team won both trophies, an extra qualification rule is needed
-- Avoid access Intl Friendly/G1 screen on CM16 because it creates a num_games=1 line in settings.txt which duplicate games.
+- Avoid access Intl Friendly/G1 screen on CM16 because it creates a num_games=1 line in settings.txt which duplicate games

 - Canadian clubs on MLS doesn't participate in the US Open Cup, no further action for now.
 - A chance of conflict on FIFA CWC exists between the host team and the winners of AFC / CAF Champions league being the same teams, it's very rare, doesn't crash, cup still playable, no further action for now.